brown-bird/Cookbook/Testing/Legacy/get_class_under_test.md

 ### Introduce Static Setter (372)

 **Discussion:** This is a *work-around* solution for dealing with global dependencies/singletons.
 Ideally, we would prefer to reduce how much we have to work with singletons or manage their singleton-ness externally if possible.
+After defining a static setter we use *Subclass and Override* to alter or nullify unwanted behavior.

+Note that we could use a *mocking* framework like *mockito* instead of a subclass to override the behavior we want.
+One difference is that with a subclass you still have access to behavior and state that you have not overriden.

 Example: